Thread Agave (Agave filifera) Care Indoors, Propagation, Problems and Solutions

 If you would like to add Thread Agave Plant to your collection, you may obtain them online from Etsy (Link to Etsy).

-Thread Agave (Agave filifera) requires bright light with 6-8 hours of direct sunlight, average to above average warmth of 21-320C, moderate humidity of 50-55% and moderately moist, rich, well-drained, succulents soil coupled with monthly feeding during the growing season in the first 2 years of growth.
+To care for Thread Agave indoors, give it bright light with 6-8 hours of direct sunlight, warmth of 21-320C, humidity of 50-55% and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season in the first 2 years of growth.

 Agave filifera requires frequent pruning to maintain it neat and discourage pest and disease infestations.
 Keep reading for more on these growing conditions and how to achieve them.